gofed/gofed/docs/UPDATE_ANALYSIS.md

 ```

 Difference between both is that 'gofed check-deps' has precise commit for each
 dependency.
-Thus it is recommended to include Godeps.json file in %doc tag in
+Thus, it is recommended to include Godeps.json file in ``%doc`` tag in
-%files devel section.
+``%files`` devel section.
 On the other hand, 'gofed ggi' does not know the commit
-and just checks if the given import path has package in PkgDB providing it.
+and just checks if the given import path has package in PkgDB providing the path.